Error Resilience of Fracton Codes and Near Saturation of Code-Capacity Threshold in Three Dimensions: Checkerboard code

 \section{Checkerboard code}

 The checkerboard code is defined on a cubic lattice of linear size $L$ with periodic boundary conditions (PBC), where a single qubit resides at each lattice site.
 The stabilizer operators $\hat{A}_c=\prod_{i\in \partial c} \hat{\sigma}_i^{x}$ and $\hat{B}_c=\prod_{i\in \partial c} \hat{\sigma}_i^{z}$ are defined at the center of every other cube $c$ as the tensor product of Pauli $\hat{\sigma}^x$ and $\hat{\sigma}^z$ operators between the 8 spins residing at its vertices.
 These stabilizers are distributed throughout the lattice in a checkerboard pattern as shown in Fig.~\ref{fig:model}(a), so that in a system of linear size $L$ there are $L^3/2$ $\hat{A}_c$ stabilizers and $L^3/2$ $\hat{B}_c$ stabilizers.
 To satisfy both periodic boundary conditions (PBC) and the checkerboard structure, the model is defined only for even $L$.
-These conditions ensure that neighbouring stabilizers always share 2 qubits, guaranteeing that all stabilizers commute with each other and that the model is exactly solvable, with the ground states satisfying $\hat{A}_c=\hat{B}_c=1, \forall c$.
+These conditions ensure that neighbouring stabilizers always share 2 qubits, guaranteeing that all stabilizers commute with each other and that the energy spectrum and ground state degeneracy can be determined analytically, with the ground states $\ket{\psi}$ satisfying the condition $\hat{A}_c\ket{\psi}=\hat{B}_c\ket{\psi}=+\ket{\psi}\,\, \forall c$.

 Since the model is invariant under the exchange $\hat{\sigma}^x \leftrightarrow \hat{\sigma}^z$, the $\hat{A}_c$ and $\hat{B}_c$ stabilizers share the same excitation spectrum and dynamics.
 The model is characterized by a $\mathbb{Z}_2$ charge conservation law for each $IJ$-plane of cubes ($IJ=xy,yz,zx$), as indicated by the relation $\prod_{c\in IJ-\text{plane}} \hat{A}_c =\prod_{c\in IJ-\text{plane}} \hat{B}_c =1$ which enforces that any excitation above the ground state must satisfy these $\mathbb{Z}_2$ conservation laws on each plane.
 Due to the geometry of the checkerboard distribution, the application of an individual $\hat{\sigma}^x$ or $\hat{\sigma}^z$ operator to a specific qubit generates four elementary excitations, known as fractons, associated with the $\hat{B}_c$ or $\hat{A}_c$ stabilizers sharing the affected qubit.